FarhanaJabbar/CheckoutAssignment/README.md

 	3.2- TransactionRepositoryTests: To run the repository Tests, we need to provide the connection string in TransactionRepositoryTests Constructor line#20, to the DB where we have run the migrations in step 1.4.

 	3.3- PaymentAcceptanceTests, required running CheckoutAPI instance in IISExpress.
-To do this, from Visual Studio Menu, choose Debug=>Start Without Debuging. and then from from Test explorer, Run all TransactionRepositoryTests.
+To do this, from Visual Studio Menu, choose Debug=>Start Without Debuging. and then from from Test explorer, Run all PaymentAcceptanceTests.